 - 2.2.
 Digital section: GMRT Wideband Backend (GWB) for all 30 antennas, with following features in regular or shared risk release mode: - 2.2.1.
-Interferometric modes: - (a) Total intensity and full polar modes for 100/200 MHz BW choices (regular release)

-and total intensity mode for 400 MHz BW (shared risk release).

-- (b) Total intensity narrow bandwidth spectral line modes, with details as specified in the SOP for the GWB (regular release). - 2.2.2.
-Beam modes (can be in parallel with the interferometric modes in 2.2.1): - (a) Total intensity mode for 2 beams (any combination of IA and PA beams) for 100/200 MHz BW choices (regular release mode) and 400 MHz BW (shared risk release). - (b) Option for upto 4 total intensity (IA or PA) beams for 100/200 MHz BW choices (shared risk release). (c) Full polar mode for 2 PA beams for 100/200 MHz BW choices (regular release) and 400 MHz BW (shared risk release). - (d) Range of choices for integration time (and number of channels) details specified separately in a table in the SOP for the GWB.
+Interferometric modes: - (a) Total intensity and full polar modes for 100/200 MHz BW choices with 2K channels and total intensity mode for 400 MHz BW with 2K channels (regular release). - (b) Total intensity narrow bandwidth spectral line modes, with details as specified in the SOP for the GWB (regular release). - 2.2.2.
+Beam modes (can be in parallel with the interferometric modes in 2.2.1): - (a) Option for upto 4 total intensity (IA or PA) beams for 100/200/400 MHz BW choices (regular release mode). - (b) Option for PA voltage beam on 2 out of the 4 beams for 100/200 MHz BW choices with real-time coherent dedispersion (over sub-bands) resulting in multi-channel intensity data at desired time resolution (regular release mode). - (c) Full polar mode for 2 PA beams for 100/200 MHz BW choices (regular release) and 400 MHz BW (shared risk release). - (d) Range of choices for integration time from 0.6s to 16s and number of channels from 2K to 16K (see 2.4.1)

-2.4.
+2.3.
 Common back-end features:

-- 2.4.1.
-Upto 4 K spectral channels for most of the above modes (regular release); for other extreme combinations of number of channels and integration times (shared risk release) system may not work reliably for lack of adequate i/o or recording capabilities. - (b) Phasing of the antennas using standard procedure (regular release); additional mode called "wideband phasing" likely to be available to be specified separately. - (c) Standard power equalisation scheme for balancing the power levels for all working antennas, using the GAB attenuators (regular release); more advanced power equalisation schemes to facilitate Galactic plane / Galactic centre observations (shared risk release). - (d) Recommended settings of GAB LO for all the "standard modes" of observing for Band-3, Band-4 and Band-5, including full band and all sub-bands (regular release). - NOTE: It is to be understood that not all the modes and combinations specified above under shared risk release have been tested thoroughly, and there may be undiscovered issues in some of these.
-Part of the aim of this uGMRT release is to allow users to exercise the system for a thorough shake-down of such modes. - 3.
-Offline data analysis and data back-up: The existing offline programmes such as listscan and gyfits have been upgraded for making it compatible with the uGMRT data.
+- (a) Upto 4 K spectral channels for most of the above modes (regular release); for other extreme combinations of number of channels and integration times (shared risk release) system may not work reliably for lack of adequate i/o or recording capabilities at higher channels and shorter integration time. - (b) Phasing of the antennas using standard procedure (regular release); additional mode called "wideband phasing" (shared risk release). - (c) Standard power equalisation scheme for balancing the power levels for all working antennas, using the GAB attenuators (regular release); more advanced power equalisation schemes to facilitate Galactic plane / Galactic centre observations (shared risk release). - (d) Recommended settings of GAB LO for all the "standard modes" of observing for Band-3, Band-4 and Band-5, including full band and all sub-bands (regular release).

+NOTE: It is to be understood that not all the modes and combinations specified above under shared risk release have been tested thoroughly, and there may be undiscovered issues in some of these.
+Part of the aim of this uGMRT release is to allow users to exercise the system for a thorough shake-down of such modes.

+3. Offline data analysis and data back-up: The existing offline programmes such as listscan and gvfits have been upgraded for making it compatible with the uGMRT data.
 All interferomety data acquired will be formally archived in the GMRT Observatory Archive (GOA).
 Note that beamformer data are presently not archived in GOA, and the user is responsible for their own back-up of such data.
 Though the observatory may record GWB data (for test purposes) for observations approved for the legacy system, the GWB data won't be made available for users of the legacy system.
 However, users with proposals approved for upgraded GMRT can use the data from both GWB and legacy system (GSB).